deepset-ai/haystack-tutorials/markdowns/21_Customizing_PromptNode.md

 )
 ```

-2. Run the `prompt()` method with `news_categorizer` template.
+2. Run the `prompt()` method with the `news_categorizer` template:

 ```python
 prompt_node.prompt(prompt_template=news_categorizer, news=news)
 ```

-And that's it!
-Now you know how to use PromptNode and create custom prompts with PromptTemplate.
+Congratulations!
+You've summarized your documents, generated titles for them, and put them into categories, all using custom prompt templates.

 ## About us